creationrose/blog/README.md

 ##Install

-This app is uses Ruby version 2.2.
+This app uses Ruby version 2.2.

 Download or fork the repository and bundle in terminal in order to use the required gems and dependencies.